 Hashcat Rule Minimizer

 Eliminate functionally redundant Hashcat rules using signature-based deduplication.
-Built-in probe set — no wordlist required.
+SQLite-backed storage, parallel workers, multibyte mode, and a built-in 33-word probe set — no wordlist required.

-Pure Python CPU-only · No GPU Signature-based dedup tqdm progress Preserves file order
+Pure Python CPU-only · No GPU Signature-based dedup SQLite storage Preserves file order Parallel workers Multibyte / Unicode

 What does it do?

 Two rules are functionally equivalent if they produce identical output on every possible input word.
-This tool checks a carefully chosen probe set covering short/long words, mixed-case, digits, specials, and repeated chars.
+This tool checks a carefully chosen probe set (33 words) covering short/long words, mixed-case, digits, specials, and repeated chars — plus an optional 11-word multibyte set for non-ASCII wordlists.

-Example: rule c (capitalize) and chain l c on already-lowercase inputs produce identical output → same signature → only c survives.
+Example: rule c (capitalize) and chain l c on already-lowercase inputs produce identical output → same signature → only the first occurrence survives.

 Key Features